(Updated on 30/09/22)

 There follows some bits setting up the travel that’s to come.
 The “scouting” of the area allows Tolkien to do some foreshadowing and tension raising, from the discovery of the Ringwraiths’ dead horses to the brief mention of an unnamed land visited by the sons of Elrond, which is obviously Lothlorien, though we’ll only learn that later.
 It’s more of the kind of stuff designed to flesh out the universe and it works, much like the last chapter did.
 Things are in movement, even if the party isn’t.

-As the Fellowship is picked, Elrond gives the usually worthless advice that Elves tend to do, non-committal, oxymoronic and generally unhelpful.
+As the Fellowship is picked, Elrond gives the usually unhelpful advice that elves tend to do, non-committal, oxymoronic and generally confusing.
 They can go, but come back, but they probably shouldn’t.
-Thanks Elrond.
+Thanks Elrond, who really makes his line “Then I cannot help you much, not even with counsel” come true.
 The Lord of Rivendell also seems to be testing Merry and Pippin to an extent in this section, maybe trying to ascertain if they have what it take to go on the journey.
 This would mean that he was already in a mind to send them.
 Gandalf’s support for this idea leads me to a belief: we’re supposed to guess they think that Merry and Pippin could have a purpose, though they probably wouldn’t go so far as to say they know Merry will be helping slay the Witch-King and Pippin save Faramir from his crazed father.
 Elrond clearly knows more then he’s letting on though.
 It’s not the best story-telling really, with Tolkien essentially asking his audience to just go with it and not ask too many questions.

 At least the goodbye between Frodo and Bilbo is better, sweet and understated, the elder hobbit speaking wistfully of just wanting to finish his book if he is spared to do so.
-This is probably the saddest moment in Bilbo’s whole Middle-Earth tale, as he can only stay behind and sing mournfully, about days he may never see and endings yet to be written:
+This is probably the saddest moment in Bilbo’s whole Middle-Earth tale, as he can only stay behind and sing mournfully, about days he may never see and endings yet to be written.
+Bilbo gives Frodo Sting, positing that the younger hobbit will have far more use of it than he will at this stage.
+Bilbo started the story handing something incredibly important to Frodo, now he does the same again as he exits the tale for a second time: indeed, we could look more darkly into the manner in which he is giving away things here, as an acknowledgement that his part in the story is coming to an end.
+Certainly some parts of his farewell poetry give that sentiment:

 “The Sword of Elendil was forged anew by Elvish smiths, and on its blade was traced a device of seven stars set between the crescent Moon and the rayed Sun, and about them was written many runes; for Aragorn son of Arathorn was going to war upon the marches of Mordor.
 Very bright was that sword when it was made whole again; the light of the sun shone redly in it, and the light of the moon shone cold, and its edge was hard and keen.
 And Aragorn gave it a new name and called it Andúril, Flame of the West.”

-Some more foreshadowing of trouble in the Shire also occurs in this section, the last we’ll be getting for a while.
-It’s clear that Tolkien was setting it up for the finale of the book for a while already though it’s not immediately clear on a first reading.
+Some more foreshadowing of trouble in the Shire also occurs in this section, the last we’ll be getting for a while, as Elrond enunciates worries that things might not be well there.
+It’s clear to me now that Tolkien was setting it up for the finale of the book for a while already even if it’s not immediately clear on a first reading.

 As for the Fellowship itself, let’s take a look: